RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 ### Synchronous Logging for C++ Devices and Components

-For C++ Devices and Components, the REDHAWK Core Framework libraries provide a Synchronous Rolling File Appender that will allow atomic write operations to a common file.
+In versions of log4cxx older than 0.10.0, logging messages from different sources could be interleaved in the same line when using the default file appender.
+To deal with this issue, the REDHAWK Core Framework libraries provide a Synchronous Rolling File Appender that will allow atomic write operations to a common file.
 To include this capability, add the `org.ossie.logging.RH_SyncRollingAppender` in your log4j configuration file.
 This appender responds to the following configuration options (all options are string values unless otherwise noted):

 ##### RH_SyncRollingAppender Configuration Options
 | **Appender Option** | **Description**                                                                       |